Azure-Samples/open-liberty-on-aro/guides/howto-integrate-all.md

 > * Replace **\<Server name>**, **\<Port number>**, **\<Admin username>**, and **\<Password>** with the ones you noted down before.
 > * Replace **\<Container_Registry_URL>** with the fully qualified name of your ACR instance.

-Once the Open Liberty Application is up and running, copy **HOST/PORT** of the route from console output.
+Once the Liberty Application is up and running, copy **HOST/PORT** of the route from console output.

 1. Open your **Azure AD** > **App registrations** > your **registered application** > **Authentication** > Click **Add URI** in **Redirect URIs** section > Input ***https://<copied_HOST/PORT_value>/ibm/api/social-login/redirect/liberty-aad-oidc-javaeecafe*** > Click **Save**.
 2. Open ***https://<copied_HOST/PORT_value>*** in the **InPrivate** window of **Microsoft Edge**, verify the application is secured by Azure AD OpenID Connect and connected to Azure Database for PostgreSQL server.